top of page

 "It is by going down into the abyss that we recover the treasures of life.
 Where you stumble, there lies your treasure."

-Changing THOUGHT PATTERNS AND behaviors is a noble step toward self-improvement, but just mowing the weeds of struggle doesn't stop them from growing back.
+Changing THOUGHT PATTERNS AND behaviors is a noble step toward self-improvement, but just mowing the weeds of OUTDATED REACTIONS doesn't stop them from growing back.

 I can partner you in that process.